bjames/neverthenetwork/pages/linux_cli.md

 ### Chaining Redirection Operators

-Redirection operators can be chained together indefinitely.
-This works exactly how you would expect, just read from left to right.

 * Example: Redirect domainlist.txt to `nslookup`, pipe the output into `grep` and redirect `grep`'s output to result.txt

 	```